Lampang F.C.

-Lampang Football Club (Thai: สโมสรฟุตบอลจังหวัดลำปาง) was a Thai professional association football club based in Lampang Province.
+Lampang Football Club (สโมสรฟุตบอลจังหวัดลำปาง) was a Thai defunct professional association football club based in Lampang Province.

 History

 In 2010, The club was formed as Lampang Football Club, nicknamed The Emerald Chariots and entered in the Regional League Northern Division.
 Home games were played at the Lampang Province Stadium.

 In 2016, FourFourTwo, an English football magazine, ranked the 21 best football club logos worldwide, and Lampang FC's logo won the judges' approval and was ranked second in the world, behind only AFC Ajax, a top team in the Eredivisie.

 The club dissolved in 2025 after selling its team rights to a group of investors interested in ownership only, not competition.
+In 2026, The Football Association of Thailand has officially revoked Lampang FC's membership.
+This decision follows the club's announcement to cease operations in 2025 and withdraw from the upcoming competitions.
+This officially marks the end of the "Emerald Chariots" era, a club that once reached the top flight of Thai football.